-- Without prejudice to the generality of the foregoing, the following shall be regarded as conduct which is improper, unfair, and unacceptable: - a verbal / physical abuse or hostility towards any other participant, person or any other member of the public; - b disputing, protesting and / or reacting in a provocative or disapproving manner in an inappropriate way toward any decision made by an Umpire or official; - c charging or advancing towards an Umpire or technical official in an aggressive manner when appealing; - d using rude or abusive language or hand signals; - e abuse of hockey equipment or clothing, venue equipment or fixtures and fittings; - f any verbal or physical abuse or hostility towards an accredited Anti-Doping Control Officer. - 11 It shall be compulsory for a Team Coach and team captain (and / or other nominated player as required by the Media Officer) to attend a media conference if requested. - Public statements must be fair, constructive and reasonable and must not involve a personal attack on another player, umpire, appointed official or administrator.
+- Without prejudice to the generality of the foregoing, the following shall be regarded as conduct which is improper, unfair, and unacceptable: - a verbal / physical abuse or hostility towards any other participant, person or any other member of the public; - b disputing, protesting and / or reacting in a provocative or disapproving manner in an inappropriate way toward any decision made by an Umpire or official; - c charging or advancing towards an Umpire or technical official in an aggressive manner when appealing; - d using rude or abusive language or hand signals; - e abuse of hockey equipment or clothing, venue equipment or fixtures and fittings; - f any verbal or physical abuse or hostility towards an accredited Anti-Doping Control Officer. - 11 It shall be compulsory for all participants to comply with the FIH media policy as set out in the Code of Conduct. - Public statements must be fair, constructive and reasonable and must not involve a personal attack on another player, umpire, appointed official or administrator.
 The FIH recognises that fair and reasonable comments on the game in general are essentially in the interests of everyone.
 However, it further recognises that in the interest of maintaining the generally excellent relations that currently exist between players, umpires and officials, it is necessary to ensure that any such comment and criticism is constructive.
 Any public statement therefore by a participant shall not comprise "a personal attack" upon any other participant also subject to the jurisdiction of the FIH. - 13 The FIH defines a "public statement" as follows: - Any statement in which the whole, part or essence, is made public.
-Such a statement may be made in a newspaper, magazine, periodical or by any electronic (internet, email, etc) or other means through the medium of television, radio or in any other manner whatsoever, regardless of the circumstances in which the statement was made. - 14 Each player and team staff member shall comply with the FIH Anti-Doping Regulations and they shall not direct any verbal or physical abuse or hostility towards Doping Control Officials.
-Any possession of dope-related drugs or drugs on the list of prohibited substances as mentioned in the FIH Anti-Doping Regulations and / or the WADA List of Prohibited Methods and Prohibited Substances, or the commission of any criminal offence relating to drugs, shall be handled in accordance with the FIH Anti-Doping Regulations. - No player, coaching staff, management team or any support staff who is currently serving any active sanction / punishment for a Doping Rule Violation shall be permitted to be involved in this competition. - Participants shall not participate in, support or promote any form of betting or gaming activities, including online betting or gaming activities or betting with another person, related to the event in which they are participants. - 17 Participants shall not conduct themselves in any way that violates the FIH Regulations on Betting and Anti-Corruption, eg manipulating results, accepting or inducing a bribe or corrupt payment, using or giving inside information for betting etc.,
+Such a statement may be made in a newspaper, magazine, periodical or by any electronic (internet, email, etc) or other means through the medium of television, radio or in any other manner whatsoever, regardless of the circumstances in which the statement was made. - Each player and team staff member shall comply with the FIH Anti-Doping Rules and they shall not direct any verbal or physical abuse or hostility towards Doping Control Officials.
+Any possession of dope-related drugs or drugs on the list of prohibited substances as mentioned in the FIH Anti-Doping Regulations and / or the WADA List of Prohibited Methods and Prohibited Substances, or the commission of any criminal offence relating to drugs, shall be handled in accordance with the FIH Anti-Doping Rules. - No player, coaching staff, management team or any support staff who is currently serving any active sanction / punishment for a Doping Rule Violation shall be permitted to be involved in this competition. - Participants shall not participate in, support or promote any form of betting or gaming activities, including online betting or gaming activities or betting with another person, related to the event in which they are participants. - 17 Participants shall not conduct themselves in any way that violates the FIH Regulations on Betting and Anti-Corruption, eg manipulating results, accepting or inducing a bribe or corrupt payment, using or giving inside information for betting etc.,

-FIH CODE OF CONDUCT - GUIDELINES OF OFFENCES AND PENALTIES
+FIH CODE OF CONDUCT - GUIDELINE SANCTIONS FOR OFFENCES COMMITTED DURING A MATCH